fboes/aerofly-missions/docs/custom-missions.md

       --title        Title of your mission
       --description  Description of your mission; line breaks allowed -i, --ils          ILS frequency like '123.45'
-  -d, --direction    Initial orientation of plane
-  -m, --magnetic     Magnetic declination used for waypoints
+  -d, --direction    Initial orientation of aircraft -m, --magnetic     Magnetic declination used for waypoints

 Switches: